Wood knocks out Conlan to retain title

-Leigh Wood: Champion knocks out Michael Conlan to retain WBA featherweight title
+Leigh Wood knocks out Michael Conlan to retain WBA featherweight title

 Last updated on .From the section Boxing

-Leigh Wood produced a stunning last-round knockout of Michael Conlan to retain his WBA featherweight title in an incredible fight in Nottingham.
+Leigh Wood produced a last-round knockout of Michael Conlan to retain his WBA featherweight title in Nottingham.

 Wood was knocked down by a crushing overhand left in the first round and was in desperate trouble in the second.

-But he fought his way back into it despite a bad cut in the fifth.
+But despite a bad cut in the fifth, he knocked Conlan down in the 11th.

-Wood produced a stunning punch in the last round with Belfast's Conlan knocked out of the ring before he received extensive medical treatment.
+Wood then produced a powerful punch in the last round which knocked Conlan out of the ring and left him needing immediate medical treatment ringside.

 There were worrying scenes and Wood stopped his celebrations to ensure his opponent was OK.
 Conlan was then taken from the ring on a stretcher.

-"First of all I just hope Michael is all right, I can't celebrate until I know he is all right," Wood told Dazn.
+"First of all I just hope Michael is all right; I can't celebrate until I know he is all right," Wood told Dazn.

 "He is so tough and it was a bad knockout so I just want to see he is all right."